 Autumn Hillebrand, Office Manager

-Coren Paris, Permits Specialist
+Coren Paris, Permit Specialist

-Cole Steckley, Office Specialist
+Cole Steckley, Permit Specialist

-Jessie Trowbridge, Office Specialist
+Kayla Bizon, Office Specialist

 Please visit the Permit Processes website for information on applying for Building, Manufactured Structure, Electrical, Plumbing and Mechanical Permits at Polk County for the following jurisdictions: